Introduction

 State of Manchukuo (First Regular Issue)

 This is the first set of stamps representing the new state of Manchukuo.
 The stamps went on sale on 26th July 1932, and the set contains eighteen values.
-Looking at the list of postal charges shown below it hard to see how some values would have been used, which might mean that the level of pricing had not been agreed at the time of printing.
+Looking at the list of postal rates shown separately it is hard to see how some values would have been used, which might mean that the level of pricing had not been agreed at the time of printing.

 The stamps were lithograph printed on un-watermarked white paper in sheets of 100 by the Japanese Government Printing Office in Tokyo.
-Designs by Mr Yutaka Yoshida.
+Designs by Mr YOSHIDA Yutaka and dies made by AOKI Miyakichi.
 A number of presentation folders were made for this issue which are sought after by collectors.

 11,500,000